lukasfehr/EP421-Electro-Optic/README.md

 Electro-optic effect experiment simulation for EP 421.

 There are two ways to run this code:
-1. Go to the [repl.it project](https://repl.it/@LukasFehr/EP421-Electro-Optic?outputonly=1) and click run (easiest option).
+1. Go to the [repl.it project](https://repl.it/@LukasFehr/EP421-Electro-Optic?outputonly=1) and click run.
+    * This is the simplest option, requiring nothing but an internet browser.
+    * There will be a slight input/output delay.
+    * Click Run, and click and drag the horizontal bar in the middle down to the bottom; you will not need the terminal shown in the bottom half.
+    * If you are having issues, try clicking Fork - this will create a temporary account with which you can access a copy of the project.

-2. Clone or download this repository and run the code offline (requires python 3).
+2. Clone or download this repository and run the code offline.
+    - This requires python 3 to be installed on your computer.
+    - There will be no input/output delay.

 ## Install Python via Anaconda